 If your innovation is real, it brings added value to the table, so most customers, especially early ones, are willing to pay a premium over competitive products.
 Later, when that innovation becomes the new norm, you must be prepared to lower your price to meet new competitors.

-2. Define ancillary services to increase the average price.
+2. Define ancillary services to increase the average price

-Small but important options to provide expedited delivery, or priority service can significantly increase your average sale, without being tagged as a higher price.
+Small but important options to provide expedited delivery or priority service can significantly increase your average sale, without being tagged as a higher price.
 Here it is important to monitor customer feedback, as you may find one of these services could be a revenue source in itself.

-3. Set a price based on your customer psychology bias.
+3. Set a price based on your customer psychology bias

 If competitor prices are high, keep yours in the same ballpark, but slightly lower, despite lower cost.
-Be aware that most people see two digit numbers as lower than three digits.
+Be aware that most people see two-digit numbers as lower than three digits.
 Convince customers that you are selling at a loss, or use a sale price much lower than the original price.

-4. Include free digital products to enhance physical ones.
+4. Include free digital products to enhance physical ones

-Your incremental costs to ship software tools to complement a retail device, such as a smart home product, is near zero, and it may justify a sizable price increment.
+Your incremental costs to ship software tools to complement a retail device, such as a smart home product, are near zero, and it may justify a sizable price increment.
 Digital products also allow users to be advocates for you and help each other, thus reducing your support and marketing costs.

-5. Offer a "name your own price" to pay what you want.
+5. Offer a "name your own price" to pay what you want

 Believe it or not, in some market segments, customers with many alternatives, who see extra value from your product, will altruistically offer more than you might need to compete and thrive.
 Everlane and Radiohead have used this strategy on specific items to build their customer base.

-6. Flat pricing - charge the same for many combinations.
+6. Flat pricing -- charge the same for many combinations

-Often online consumers will provide information such as birth dates, education levels and occupations.
-These can be used to estimate their propensity to buy, and combined with the time of day, and competitive trends, to offer an optimal price to close the sale as well as meet your revenue targets.
+Often, online consumers will provide information such as birth dates, education levels, and occupations.
+These can be used to estimate their propensity to buy and, combined with the time of day and competitive trends, to offer an optimal price to close the sale as well as meet your revenue targets.

 The lower price helps a new product or service penetrate the market and attract customers away from competitors.
 Of course, raising prices later is difficult, unless pre-specified.
 Examples include an online news website offering one month for a dollar, or a bank offering free checking for six months.